 With all of the scores listed above, the higher the number the lower the risk.
 That means consumers with higher scores are more likely to get approved for credit, and to get the best interest rates when they do.
 And they are more likely to get discounts on insurance.
 What is considered a “high” score depends on what type of score is being used.

 If your FICO score is 840, for example, you’re just 10 points shy of the highest score possible and your credit is “super-prime.”
 But if you have an 840 VantageScore 2.0, it’s not as spectacular because you’re 150 points away from the highest possible score.

 What’s Your Score?

 Don’t assume your score is good (or isn’t) just because you have always paid your bills on time (or haven’t.)
 The only way to know whether you have a good credit score is to check.
-You can get your credit score free once a month using Credit.com’s Credit Report Card.
+You can get your credit score free every other week at Credit.com.
 This is a truly free credit score – no payment information is requested.
 In addition to the number, you’ll see a breakdown of the factors that affect your score and get recommendations for making your credit as strong as possible.

 What Can I Get With A Good Credit Score?

 A good credit score can also get you a lower interest rate when you borrow.
 That means you will pay less over time.
 For example, if you’re buying a $300,000 house with a 30-year fixed mortgage, and you have good credit, then you could end up paying more than $90,000 less for that house over the life of the loan than if you had bad credit.
 So, in the end, it really pays to understand your credit scores and to make them as strong as possible.

 Discover it® - Cashback Match™

 - Get a dollar-for-dollar match of all the cash back you’ve earned at the end of your first year, automatically.